 HPreventing Benzodiazepines Overdose

 Below are standard practices to prevent Benzodiazepines overdose:

 - Comply strictly with the instruction from the doctor.
 Watch some doses, time of intake as well as the proper way to take the drug.

-- Be aware of the side effects of the drugs you are taking.
-These include those medicines you can get over-the-counter.
+- Be aware of the side effects of the drugs taken.
+These include over-the-counter medicines as well.

 - Don’t mix the drug with other drugs and substances like alcohol.

 - Notify a doctor immediately if a feeling of sickness is present, and other side effects, both physical and mental.

 - Keep drugs and other medications in a secure area like a cabinet with a lock.

 - Don’t take drugs which have past the expiry date.